BiocomputeLab/biocomputelab.github.io/_team/seeralan-sarvaharman.md

   - Agent based simulations
   - Search Processes
 ---
 I am a postdoctoral research associate with a background in stochastic processes and mathematical modelling.
 Currently, my research focuses on building effective pipelines for constructing larger structures composed of stable repeat proteins.
-The immediate application of the work is to design a stable arm-like protein structure that attaches to orthogonal ribosomes and modifies other proteins at the point of translation.